brabanod/AuthNavigation/README.md

 # AuthNavigation

 AuthNavigation is an iOS library, that organizes the login process in your app, making it easy to implement auto-login.
-AuthNavigation automatically checks if your user needs to login or not and presents the correct screens based on the result.
+AuthNavigation cares about presenting the correct view controllers, by automatically checking if your user needs to login or not.

 You can setup AuthNavigation on one or more `UIViewController`'s, it can authenticate the whole screen or just parts of it.